-- Anywhere – For the 2018 SDCC year, Marvel has indicated they won’t be in Hall H. This may change things up drastically.
-Typically with both Marvel and DC dominating the Hall H schedule on Saturdays, you likely had to arrive the night before or in the wee hours of the morning simply to get into the room.
-This year, with one of the two biggest players out of the picture, it could turn into a possible walk-in in the morning.
+- Anywhere – Typically with both Marvel and DC dominating the Hall H schedule on Saturdays, you likely had to arrive the night before or in the wee hours of the morning simply to get into the room.
+This year, with one of the two biggest players out of the picture (WB/DC is skipping for 2019, no word yet on Marvel), it could turn into a possible walk-in in the morning.
 It’s hard to tell, though.
 As with all things, once the schedule is released, you need to look at what’s in there and determine how much time YOU are willing to put in.

 Where is the line for Hall H located?

 There are TWO Hall H lines.
 There’s the regular Hall H line, and the Next Day Line (NDL).

 The regular Hall H line for the current day’s programming is located on the lawn under the white tents just outside of Hall H across the street from the Hilton Bayfront.